kavishkagihan/Cannon/README.md

 # Documentation

-View the documentation from here
+View the documentation from https://kavigihan.medium.com/cannon-post-exploitation-framework-291d691d15c7?postPublishedType=initial

 # TODO

 This frameswork offers you a lot of features while missing a few.
   1. Downloading and uploading binary files.
   2. Executing interactive commands in the host's machine.
-  3. Saving seeions and using log files.
+  3. Saving sessions.

 These features will be added in the near future.

 # Contact

 Email - iamkavigihan@gmail.com

 Intagram - @_kavi.gihan